 Do I shuffle and reset the Action Cards between encounters?

-On the off chance all the action cards are used during an encounter- reshuffle the deck and continue.
+On the off chance all the action cards are used during an encounter- reshuffle the deck and continue with a fresh deck.

-Does my Ally’s Heath and Armor reset between encounters?
+Does my Ally’s Health and Armor reset between encounters?

 Are Status Effects still in effect after encounters?